opendatahub-io-contrib/data-mesh-pattern/docs/2-platform-work/2-argocd.md

    ![argocd-install](./images/argocd-install.png)

 7. Login to ArgoCD using the OpenShift button.
-Login as **USER_NAME**, be sure to use the **FreeIPA** identity provider.
+Login as **admin**.
 On the first login you will be asked to approve OAuth permissions.

     ```bash
     echo https://$(oc get route argocd-server --template='{{ .spec.host }}' -n ${TEAM_NAME}-ci-cd)